thomas-schouten/plato/docs/source/index.rst

     > $ conda activate plato
     > $ pip install -e .

-The resulting Conda environment should be able to run all notebooks found in hmclab/notebooks.
-See the installation page for more detailed instructions.
+This will create a Conda environment with `Plato` and all required dependencies, which should be able to run all notebooks found in plato/notebooks.

 .. toctree::
     :maxdepth: 1